AgainPsychoX/YellowToyCar/README.md

 ### To-do

++ Figure out most performant method of taking the picture
+	+ Testing just with `camera.py`, which includes task of sending it via WiFi:
+		+ With XCLK 20MHz:
+			+ JPEG 240x240 = 48 FPS, 125 KB/s.
+			+ GRAYSCALE 96x96 = 12 FPS, 111 KB/s.
+Why is it so slow?
+			+ YUV 96x96 = 12 FPS, 220 KB/s.
+Well, it's expected, since grayscale is calculated from it.
+		+ With XCLK 10MHz (tried because [some people suggested it might better](https://github.com/espressif/esp32-camera/issues/15)):
+			+ JPEG 240x240 = 25 FPS, 79 KB/s.
+			+ GRAYSCALE 96x96 = 6 FPS, 57 KB/s.
+		+ Maybe it's possible to get better framerate with YUV/GRAYSCALE, [some people online claim](https://github.com/espressif/esp32-camera/issues/140), also [some tips on VSYNC issues around it](https://github.com/espressif/esp32-camera/issues/99).
++ Movement detection into rotating around
+	+ diff next frames in gray scale
+	+ ignore margin
+	+ maybe figure out how to select which previous frame to compare to (instead of immediately previous one)
+	+ no movement -> do nothing (or spin slowly?)
+	+ little movement -> find position (rect and then center) and rotate somewhat
+	+ too much movement -> do nothing? (safety)
++ Test & fix driving model used in control.py script
++ Checkout mobile app (related project), play around, fix any obvious issues
++ Make sure caching for HTTP is disabled for dynamic routes.
 + Add remaining controls for HTTP endpoint
 + After updating to ESP-IDF 5.X:
 	+ [Update to new motors/PWM driver](https://docs.espressif.com/projects/esp-idf/en/v5.0.7/esp32/migration-guides/release-5.x/peripherals.html#mcpwm), currently there are warnings about it (deprecation) when building.